Hunv/beRemote/README.md

 Browser (IE and Chrome)

 The project is currently not perfect.
-There are some things that should be optimized, but it is released anyway.
+There are some things that should be optimized, but this is the first release.